jafingerhut/core.btree-vector/doc/intro.md

 elements in the vector.
 This is a fairly special case for B trees, and leads to some simplifications in the data structure.

-I do not know all differences between B-trees and B+ trees, but I believe that what I will describe here is closer to B+ trees, in that the elements of the vector are stored only in the leaves, and the keys are stored in non-leaf tree nodes.
+I do not know all differences between B-trees and B+ trees.
+I will refer to what is being described here as B-trees, but mentally substitute "B+ trees" if that is more precise.
+The values in the trees described here are stored only in the leaf nodes, and the keys are stored in non-leaf nodes, or optimized away in some special cases where they need not be stored at all.

-The following conditions for a B tree's structure apply for any maximum branch factor B that is an integer value at least 3.
+The following conditions for a B-tree's structure apply for any maximum branch factor B that is an integer value at least 3.

 b=ceiling(B/2) is B divided by 2, then rounded up to the next integer if the result is a fraction.
 Since B >= 3, b is always at least 2.

-The invariants that a B tree must satisfy are:
+The invariants that a B-tree must satisfy are:

 (I1) It is a rooted ordered tree.